Robert M. Price: Christ myth theory

 Price challenges biblical literalism and argues for a more skeptical and humanistic approach to Christianity.
 Price questioned the historicity of Jesus in a series of books, including Deconstructing Jesus (2000), The Incredible Shrinking Son of Man (2003), Jesus Is Dead (2007), and The Christ-Myth Theory and Its Problems (2012), as well as in Jesus at the Vanishing Point, a contribution to The Historical Jesus: Five Views (2009).

 Methodology

 Price uses critical-historical methods, but also uses "history-of-religions parallel[s]," or the "Principle of Analogy," to show similarities between Gospel narratives and non-Christian Middle Eastern myths.
 Price criticizes some of the criteria of critical Bible research, such as the criterion of dissimilarity and the criterion of embarrassment.
 Price further notes that "consensus is no criterion" for the historicity of Jesus.
-According to Price, if critical methodology is applied with ruthless consistency, one is left in complete agnosticism regarding Jesus's historicity.
 In Jesus at the Vanishing Point, Price acknowledges that he stands against the majority view of scholars, but cautions against attempting to settle the issue by appeal to the majority.